ORNL-Fusion/OEDGE/docs/source/input.rst

 T09 : Pinch Velocity Option
   **Pinch Velocity Opt 0**: OFF.
 No Pinch Velocity Applied.

   **Pinch Velocity Opt 1**: ON.
-Pinch Velocity is applied :ref:`T16<at the specified value>` everywhere on the grid.
+Pinch Velocity is applied :ref:`at the specified value<T16>` everywhere on the grid.

   **Pinch Velocity Opt 2**: ON.
-Pinch Velocity is applied :ref:`T16<at the specified value>` only in the main SOL.
+Pinch Velocity is applied ::ref:`at the specified value<T16>` only in the main SOL.

   **Pinch Velocity Opt 3**: ON.
-Pinch Velocity is applied with the :ref:`T16<the specified value>` at the separatrix.
+Pinch Velocity is applied with the :ref:`specified value<T16>` at the separatrix.
 The pinch is only applied in the core and is scaled proportional to the square of the poloidal field line length as a particle moves deeper into the core.

 .. _T10:
 T10 :  TeB Grad Coeff option